 Global Poker overview

 Launched in February 2017, Global Poker is an innovative online poker room licensed by Malta’s Gaming Authority.
-It’s advertised as a social platform, but its unique $weeps Cash model gives every player a chance to win real money.
-This approach allows Global Poker to offer legal games to US citizens, as the laws pertaining to sweepstakes differ from regulations that govern traditional online gambling.
+It’s advertised as a social platform, but its unique $weeps Cash model gives every player a chance to cash out real money.
+This approach allows Global Poker to offer legal games to US citizens because of its unique sweepstakes model.

 Unfortunately, while the site can be accessed globally, real-money prizes are available exclusively to poker enthusiasts from the United States and Canada, except for Quebec.
 Global Poker currently supports cash games and poker tournaments for Texas Hold’em and Omaha.